skycoin/User-Manuals/Optimizing the Security of your Skywallet.md

 Even though the Skywallet provides greater security when compared to a Desktop Wallet, it is essential to follow these security optimizations to get maximum security benefit from your Skywallet.

-One of two things is necessary for a third party to access the Skywallet, which is either the PIN code of the Skywallet and the Seed of the Skywallet.
+One of two things is necessary for a third party to access your Skywallet, which is either your Skywallet along with your PIN code of the Skywallet or the Seed of your Skywallet.

-It is recommended to create a secure PIN code, although, unless your Skywallet is lost or got stolen, no one can access it using the PIN code.
+It is recommended to create a secure PIN code to keep your Skywallet safe from unauthorized access.

 However, this is not the case for a Seed, and any hacker/malware which gets access to your Seed of the Skywallet can remotely access or steal your funds.